 Step 3: Click “Erase iPad” and confirm your choice.
 The iPad will be wiped remotely.

 This method to restore iPad to factory settings is particularly useful if your iPad is lost or stolen, as it also helps protect your personal information.
+Once erased, the device will prompt for setup, allowing you to either start anew or restore from backup.
+For hard reset iPad without password needs, iCloud’s remote erase bypasses local access entirely.

 iMyFone LockWiper (Android).Android Unlocker forScreen Lock & FRP.Remove all types of Android screen passcodes: PIN, pattern, password, fingerprints, face ID.Bypass FRP & Google account verification for Samsung, Xiaomi, Redmi, and Oneplus without password.Unlock Samsung screen lock without losing data.Factory reset Android Phones & tablets in 5 minutes.Support 6,000+ Android phones, tablets including devices running on Android 15.0.iMyFone LockWiper (Android) is intended for use only with the informed consent of the device’s lawful owner.